 A learning analytics advisory body, consisting of faculty, staff, and students, is being put together.
 This advisory body will help to guide policy and procedures, discuss innovative projects, and assist with communication to the university community and beyond.

 SARA is a computerized Student Advice Recommender Agent that has been delivering personalized advice messages since fall 2014 to students in BIOL 120.
 Based on each student’s individual context, preferences, achievement levels, and academic activity, SARA attempts to craft messages that can offer each student in this large multi-section course some useful academic advice every week.
 SARA collects information about students’ online activity in BIOL 120 as well as their grades on quizzes, labs and assignments in order to connect each individual with the most helpful resources to maximize overall performance in Biology.

-Every week in each student’s BIOL 120 Blackboard site a new message from SARA is presented.
-The message may point you toward online resources, peer learning opportunities, academic advising options, and study tips.
+A new message from SARA is presented every week in each student’s BIOL 120 Blackboard site .
+The message may point students toward online resources, peer learning opportunities, academic advising options, or offer study tips.
 By clicking on the SARA link in the left-hand menu of Blackboard students can look back at all of SARA's messages to them in the term so far.
 If they wish to explore further, students can also see what kinds of messages SARA is sending to other students.